The aims of PE at Sudley Infant School are:

 - To accurately kick a ball at a target

 - To move with good control and co-ordination

 - To follow rules in a game activity

 - To demonstrate simple attacking skills

-We have a specialist Squash Coach who delivers racket and ball skills across all year groups.
+We have a specialist basketball coach from Mersey Mavericks who delivers basketball skills across all year groups.
 The children work on developing fundamental movement skills through a range of games and activities.

 Additional activities beyond the curriculum requirements